Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-• Digital skills is one of five fundemental skills in the national curriculum in addition to, amongst others, reading and writing.
+• Digital skills are one of five fundamental skills in the national curriculum, in addition to, amongst others, reading and writing.
 This includes developing digital judgement by acquiring knowledge and good strategies for Internet use.
-According to The Norwegian Directorate for Education and Training, exercising digital judgement means following privacy rules and showing consideration for others online.
+According to the Norwegian Directorate for Education and Training, exercising digital judgement means following privacy rules and showing consideration for others online.
 It is about using strategies to avoid undesirable incidents and demonstrating the ability to ethically reflect and assess one's own role online and in social media.

-• The Norwegian Directorate for Education and Training has developed competence packages to assist teachers and school owners in how to best ensure online safety in schools.
+• The Norwegian Directorate for Education and Training has developed competence packages to assist teachers and school owners in ensuring online safety in schools.
 Competence packages from 2023 include Artificial intelligence in schools, Inclusion and universal design in digital practice, and Privacy in learning technologies for owners and managers.

 • Dubestemmer.no is an online resource from The Norwegian Directorate for Education and Training and the Norwegian Data Protection Authority with assignments, films and facts about privacy, digital judgement and source criticism.
 Content for ages 9 to 18.